Table of Contents

 - What budget does it impact?

-Because of the decentralized nature of SaaS adoption, anyone and everyone is a buyer.
-And oftentimes, expensed apps don’t get added to a tracking spreadsheet.
-In fact, over a third of application quantity is shadow IT, according to Zylo data.
+In fact, over a third of applications are considered shadow IT, according to Zylo data.
 And 51% of those expensed apps are miscoded – meaning they fly even more under your radar.

-2. Inaccurate Data
+Reason #2: Inaccurate Data

 While spreadsheet formulas conduct advanced calculations and slice and dice data in countless ways, a human inputs the initial numbers, making the data prone to errors.
 One copy/paste mistake or misplaced formula has the ability to throw off an entire workbook.
 When you ask the CMO to turn in their budget forecast for the next quarter or year, inaccurate data could result in significantly underestimating your upcoming software spend.

-3. Inefficient Use of Time
+Reason #3: Inefficient Use of Time

 From tracking down the owner of an app to finding usage and renewal terms, building and maintaining spreadsheets wastes valuable time that could be spent on more strategic work.
 And with an average of 6 new apps entering the environment every month, the process never ends.